Thousands enter eighth day without power following Storm Arwen

 “The ability to deploy quickly to wherever in the UK assistance is requested makes us all safer and ensures we are able to look protect the most vulnerable in our society.”

-Western Power Distribution still had 254 without power while Electricity North West, which provides energy for an area between the Scottish border and Stockport, said 700 properties were without power as of 8pm on Friday night.
+Western Power Distribution still had 254 without power while Electricity North West, which provides energy for an area between the Scottish border and Stockport, said 350 customers were without power as of 12.50pm on Saturday.

 Meanwhile, SP Energy Networks said it had restored power to all 200,000 customers who were disconnected.